BeauJoh/thesis/source/11-chapter-3-ode.md

 In contrast, \texttt{nw} -- (b) from Figures\ \ref{fig:tiny-and-small-time2} and\ \ref{fig:medium-and-large-time2} -- shows that the Intel CPUs and NVIDIA GPUs perform comparably for all problem sizes, whereas all AMD GPUs exhibit worse performance as size increases.
 This suggests that performance for this Dynamic Programming problem cannot be explained solely by considering accelerator type and may be tied to micro-architecture or OpenCL runtime support.

 For most benchmarks, the variability in execution times is greater for devices with a lower clock frequency, regardless of accelerator type.
-While execution time increases with problem size for all benchmarks and platforms, the modern GPUs (Titan X, GTX1080, GTX1080Ti, R9 Fury X and RX 480) performed relatively better for large problem sizes, possibly due to their greater second-level cache size compared to the other platforms.
+While execution time increases with problem size for all benchmarks and platforms, the modern GPUs (Titan X, GTX1080, GTX1080Ti, R9 Fury X and RX 480) performed relatively better for large problem sizes, primarily due to their larger second-level cache size compared to the other platforms.
 A notable exception is \texttt{kmeans} for which CPU execution times were comparable to GPU, which reflects the relatively low ratio of floating-point to memory operations in the benchmark.

 Generally, the HPC GPUs are older and were designed to alleviate global memory limitations amongst consumer GPUs of the time.
 (Global memory size is not listed in Table \ref{tbl:hardware}.)